hbeun8/module2/README.md

 ## Unfixed Bugs

-1. Digital Clock is not formatted in CSS.
+1. API results for Tube and Walk are not working correctly.
+The journey are not same as those appearing on the TFL website.
+This will be addressed in the coming days.
-2. API results for Tube, Cycle and Busses are not working correctly.
+2. Deployement -  the site has not yet been deployed using Github actions.
 This will be addressed in the coming days.

 # 8. Deployment {#8-deployment}